airtoxin/stackable-crawler/README.md

 ##### prerequest middleware

 Function that process `requestOption`s.
 Default argument is `{ uri: url }`.
 Function must return new (mutated) requestOptions or Promise[requestOptions].

+##### requestCache function

+Function that returns cached value or `undefined`.
+Type of cached value is T or Promise[T].
+If cached value returned, crawler pass through that values to processor function.
+If undefined returned, crawler fetch document as usual.

 ##### preprocess middleware